 August 8, 1933 ~~ October 27, 2015

 "Words could never measure what an honor it's been serving Millington."
 Jerry W. Hanlin grew up in Millington and was a graduate from Millington High School Class of 1951.
 After high school he went on to Flint Junior College to complete his Associate Degree in applied sciences, after which he then went on to Wayne State University School of Mortuary Science where he received his National & State certifications and in June of 1955 Jerry received his Michigan State Mortuary Science License.
 Upon completion of his education he returned home to work with his parents Bill and Florence Hanlin, and he along with his late wife Marion took over operations in 1962, becoming the family's second generation to carry on the family profession.
-Though Jerry is at a less active role he is still the acting Manager and is a consulting director for the family business.
 In 2005 the Michigan Funeral Directors Association honored Jerry with his Fifty Year Licensee Award.
 "I'm honored to serve the community that has been my life, an honor for which there could never be any honor higher."
 "Thank you Millington for allowing my family to serve yours."
 In 2015 the Michigan Funeral Directors Association will be honoring Jerry with his Sixty Year Licensee Award.
 Jerry passed peacefully on October 27, 2015 and he leaves us with this.
 "Swing easy it's just a game be it life or golf."

 Hanlin Funeral Home has a support staff that is called upon to assist as needed.
 They are caring individuals who in a small way make a very big difference.
 The staff understands and works hard to uphold the philosophy that was set as the foundation for the Hanlin Funeral Home 90 plus years ago.
 They help with visitations and funerals, assist with clerical and administrative duties, and help Dale first-hand in any of the day-to-day operations.
 Our wonderful support staff: Selwyn (Stu) Stuart, Erwin Proctor, Ted Gamet, Dave Russell, Jeff Bassett, Pat Proctor, Alice Stuart, and Dave Englehart are caring, compassionate individuals, who understand "Serve others as you would want to be served."